 With such high stakes, preparing for an interview is a must in order to increase your chances for success.
 Generally, we recommend that applicants begin preparing at least a few days before to guarantee a smooth and pleasant interview.
 If appropriate, use this time to prepare a portfolio of your achievements, including any artwork you’ve created (if you’re applying with an arts portfolio) and any research you’ve done.

 Remember to give yourself time to research the college.
-Visit the college’s website and read up on information about them through resources such as Naviance, Big Future, and the Empowerly Portal which provides college admission data.
+Visit the college’s website and read up on information about them through resources such as Naviance and Big Future.
 Through your research, be prepared to comment on particular programs or characteristics of that college that combine your talents and interests to demonstrate that you are a good fit.
 And as always, make sure you have a solid answer to the time-old question, “Why this college?”, and have specific examples.
 The interviewer will want to know if you are truly interested in the school and why.

 Usually, after the interviewer is done giving questions, they offer a chance for you to ask questions to them.
 Don’t let this time go to waste; have in mind a list of three or four questions to ask the interviewer.
 They shouldn’t be questions you can easily find the answer to via a Google search (such as asking for the student-to-faculty ratio).
 Instead, ask the interviewer about their own experiences at that college.
 Not only will it lighten the tone of the conversation, but you’ll also get an “insider’s” glimpse into the daily life and student culture.